Hot flushes and hormone therapy

 While hot flushes can be frustrating and uncomfortable, there are several things you can do to cool down.
 Making changes to your daily lifestyle as well as exploring which medications can help is key.

-Also, talk to your doctor, care team or hauora provider so that they can recommend helpful lifestyle changes and medications.
+Also, talk to your doctor or care team so that they can recommend helpful lifestyle changes and medications.

 Some of the best things you can do to improve hot flushes include cutting back on alcohol, caffeine and smoking.
 In fact, try to stop smoking altogether.
 You can find resources online to help you quit.
-You can also ask your doctor, care team or hauora provider for help.
+You can also ask your doctor or care team for help.

 Some other things you can try: